Master of Science in Counseling

 Create the next step in your career with a Master of Science in Counseling degree from Mount Mary University.
-You can choose to pursue one of two counseling concentrations: clinical mental health counseling (CACREP accredited) and school counseling.
+You can choose to pursue one of three counseling concentrations: clinical mental health counseling (CACREP accredited), clinical rehabilitation counseling and school counseling.

 Mount Mary’s coed counseling graduate program participates in the National Board for Certified Counselors’ National certification program, the Graduate Student Administration – National Counselor Certification Examination (GSA-NCC Exam).
 The NCC credential is the only master’s level, professional counselor certification you can apply for while enrolled in college.
 Counseling students enrolled at Mount Mary attend one of only five Wisconsin institutions whose students are eligible to earn the NCC credential through this program.

 Mount Mary’s Master of Science in Counseling features: